Former Tennessee sheriff recalls ‘Cocaine Bear’ case

 KNOXVILLE, Tenn.
-(WATE) — The story of a black bear finding cocaine said to have been dropped from the sky by a smuggler has Knoxville ties dating back to 1985, and is now being adapted into a movie called “Cocaine Bear.”
+(WATE) — The story of a black bear finding cocaine dropped from the sky by a smuggler has ties to Knoxville dating back to 1985, and a former sheriff remembers the story, which has inspired a movie called “Cocaine Bear.”

-The newly released trailer paints the horror comedy film to be much different from the real-life case.
-Former Knox County Sheriff Jimmy “JJ” Jones was on the case back in 1985 and said it’s as unusual as it sounds.
+The newly released trailer paints the horror comedy film to be much different from real-life events.
+However, former Knox County Sheriff Jimmy “JJ” Jones was on the case back in 1985 and said it is as unusual as it sounds.

 “It was almost like a movie,” Jones laughed.
 “You wouldn’t believe it; it seemed too good to be true.”

-Jones had only been on the force for a few years when the Metro Narcotics Unit got an unusual call.
+He said he had only been with the force for a few years when the Metro Narcotics Unit got an unusual call.

-“The way the call came in, an elderly gentleman had called the dispatch and said there was somebody in his yard and he didn’t look like he was moving, and they needed to send the police out there to see what was going on,” Jones said.
+“The way the call came in was an elderly gentleman had called the dispatch and said that there was somebody in his yard and he didn’t look like he was moving, and they needed to send the police out there to see what was going on,” Jones said.

 The story startled the Knoxville community back then.
-One man from an interview back in 1985 said, “I saw this parachute and a gentleman laying on the ground and Mr. Myers asked me what it was.”
+An unidentified bystander from a 1985 interview said, “I saw this parachute and a gentleman laying on the ground, and Mr. Myers asked me what it was.”

-According to the GBI, the cocaine found in Knoxville was part of a trail left behind by the parachutist.
+Fred Myers was the homeowner in whose yard the parachutist landed, according to old WATE interviews.
+Cocaine was found alongside Thornton’s body, according to the GBI.

-Several days after the dead parachutist was found, a black bear was discovered dead from apparently ingesting the drug in the mountains of Fannin County, Georgia.
+Several weeks after Thornton was found, a black bear weighing over 150 pounds was discovered dead from apparently ingesting the drug in the mountains of Fannin County, Georgia.
 Next to the bear were 40 packages of cocaine ripped open and scattered over a hillside.

-Although the new movie “Cocaine Bear” doesn’t necessarily follow the case, Jones said he’s intrigued by the horror comedy based on actual events.
+Although the new movie “Cocaine Bear” doesn’t necessarily follow the case, Jones said he’s intrigued by the true story-inspired horror comedy.

 “I’ll watch it,” Jones said, laughing.